dOpensource/smsgateway/README.md

 7. service apache2 restart
 8. Test it by going to `http://<your server>:<port>` in your browser  - You should see a welcome message

 * Our config has the server sitting on port  9090.
-You can change that if you want by changing the Listion directive in the smsgateway.conf file.
+You can change that if you want by changing the Listen directive in the smsgateway.conf file.

 ##Setup Flowroute API Gateway URL